Creating Your First Challenge

 -

-challenge.yamlhas all required fields - Description doesn't reveal the root cause
+challenge.yamlhas all required fields and correcttype(fix/operate/improve/migrate) - Description and

 -